 - Thorsmork forms a beautifully rugged mountain ridge located in Iceland, in Europe.
 This geological marvel bears the name of the Norse god Thor, and the name, therefore, translates as Thor’s Forest.

-- This picturesque ridge also remains surrounded by three rivers.
+- Further, this picturesque ridge remains surrounded by three rivers.
 Locals named these named Prouga, Krossa, and Markarfljot.

 - Yet another glacier remains at one end of Thorsmork that has the name of Myrdaljokull.